 This is where most addicts stop.
 Getting very comfortable being “in program” and depending on how hard they are working at their program, the addict may or may not ever get deep enough to see where some of the trouble started.
 The trick lies in healing the conflict or traumatic event.

-This is where holistic techniques can play a large role in healing.
-These techniques work directly with the body and brain, taking the conscious mind out of the healing equation.
+This is where holistic techniques can play a large role in healing; they work directly with the body and brain, taking the conscious mind out of the healing equation.

-NET focuses on releasing patients’ emotional blocks stored in the body’s memory through simple chiropractic adjustments.
-An important concept here is that emotions, while being psychologically based, also have a physiological affect on the body.
+SER focuses on releasing the emotional blocks stored in the body’s memory.
+An important concept here is that emotions, while being psychologically based, also have a physiological effect on the body.

 Everyone has had emotional trauma, past or present, which the body has locked in its memory, often below the realm of conscious thought.
 Our bodies replay these old memories at different times and they can adversely affect our health.
-Trained NET practitioners look for something called a NeuroEmotional Complex or NEC, a physiological manifestation of a trapped negative emotion that they feel is preventing healing.
+Trained SER practitioners look for a physiological manifestation of a trapped negative emotion that they feel is preventing healing.

-Any and all of these techniques will help the addict move from a continued state of recovery to actual healing.
+Holistic techniques such as SER will help the addict move from a continued state of recovery to actual healing.
 Gaining access to the conflict in the Autonomic Control System and releasing it will begin the healing process, allowing the body to get back into balance and proper functioning.